ombori/grid-docs/grid-signals/edge-modules-integration.md

 # Integrating Grid Signals on IoT Apps and Edge Modules

 !> Grid Signals is currently in pre-release.
-Breaking changes are not likely but can still occur before production release in March
+Breaking changes are not likely but can still occur before production release

 This page describes how you can integrate your IoT Apps and Edge Modules to Grid Signals.